sourcegraph/srclib/docs/sources/gettingstarted.md

 go get -u -v sourcegraph.com/sourcegraph/srclib/cmd/src
 ```

 Next, you must install the language toolchains: `src toolchain install-std`.
+By default this installs the toolchains for Ruby, Go, and JavaScript.
+To skip installing toolchains you don't care about, use `--skip`, as in `src toolchain install-std --skip javascript --skip go`.

 Now, `src toolchain list` should show the toolchains you just installed.